nickeubank/ds4humans/_build/html/_sources/30_questions/26_passive_prediction_errors.md

 Accuracy says *nothing* about how different types of mistakes are being balanced, which is why accuracy is sometimes a fun statistic to use on problem sets but a *terrible* metric in the real world.

+## Area Under the Curve

 ## The Ethics of Misclassifications

+> It is better that ten guilty persons escape than that one innocent suffer.

+- William Blackstone

+The author presents two classes of fairness concepts: Disparate Treatment Fairness (concepts related to the decision-making process itself), and Disparate Impact Metrics (those related to the fairness of the results of the application of an algorithm).

+One example of a Disparate Treatment Fairness concept the author references is colorblindness—i.e., not using race itself in making a decision, presumably by not allowing for the use of race as an input into an algorithm.

+What potential problems do you see with colorblindness as a governing fairness principle?
+Hint: think like a data scientist—why might removing the "race" variable from a dataset be insufficient to generate fair outcomes?